Garbage & Waste

 - Rat infestations due to uncontained garbage

 - Hazardous waste leaks, chemical or oil spills that pollute water or soil, including preliminary investigations on behalf of the Department of Ecology when oil spills or other hazardous releases are reported to them

 When we receive a complaint we investigate the concern and work to resolve the issue with involved parties.

 How to file a complaint

-Contact the Health District by phone, email, or download and return a Complaint Investigation Request (PDF).
+Contact the Health District by phone, email, click here.
 Your name and phone number are kept confidential, but they help ensure we can do proper follow-up and investigation.
 Anonymous complaints may not be investigated.